thepassle/module-graph/README.md

 > Runs for every import starting (but excluding) the entrypoint

-Can be used to implement custom resolution logic
+Can be used to implement custom resolution logic.
+Gets passed the `resolveOptions` passed to `createModuleGraph`.

 - If nothing is returned, the default resolution will be used
 - If a URL is returned, it will output that instead